ArturSkrzeta/App-Version-Tracking-with-Git/README.md

   <li>Setting a file as ignored to prevent from staging and committing:
     <br>
     - touch .gitignore<br>
-    - in .gitignore type file name to be ingored along with an extension f.e.: index.html
+    - in .gitignore type file name to be ingored along with an extension f.e.: index.html<br>
+    - in .gitignore type while directory f.e.: /dir2<br>
+    - .gitignore will be staged and committed as well
   </li>
 </ul>